mcgoosh/simpliX-master/README.md

 desktop settings (keep in mind that the gtk2 theme has a settings file) all other themes are located in ~/.themes/simpliX/Extras

 **edit**
 I did not create this theme but I wanted it to live on.
+I also have only used the Xfwm4 version.

+Evan